Organizing a Dragon Boat Team

-All teams registered for The 16th Annual Welland Dragon Boat Festival must have a minimum of 8 female paddlers.
+Teams registered for The 18th Annual Welland Dragon Boat Festival follow Division III rules (10-19 women and 1-10 men).
+Exceptions are teams registering to use this race as a Club Crew Qualifier, please see these requirements below.
+Please note this rule applies to mixed crews only.
+This rule does not apply to female-only division crews.
 A team must have a minimum of 16 paddlers (although 20 is recommended), and the number of team members must remain consistent for all races.
 Each team will also have 1 drummer and 1 steers-person (who can be provided).
 A team roster is allowed to hold a maximum of 24 paddlers, plus 1 drummer and 1 steersperson for a total roster allowance of 26 crew members.
 A team roster may include 1 team manager, 1 captain, both of whom may or may not be crew members, still totaling a maximum of 26 crew members (including the drummer and steers-person).
 Under special circumstances, and only by approval of the Race Coordinator, a team roster may be expanded to 28 total team members.
 An example would be an organization where team members are required to work shifts and/or weekends.
-Requests for an expanded roster must be faxed (905-732-0212) or e-mailed email@example.com to the event office.
+Requests for an expanded roster must be faxed (905-732-0212) or e-mailed firstname.lastname@example.org to the event office.

 A registered team member must be fourteen (14) years of age or older in the year of competition and no team member under the age of eighteen (18) will be allowed to practice or race without written consent and a waiver signed by a parent or legal guardian.
 Please contact the event office 905-732-5337 x125/ email@example.com for the required documents.